 There had been countless occasions when my grey matter had proved sluggish and neurons had taken their sweet old time to shift but the baby clinic faux pas should have been my warning sign.
 What sort of mother doesn’t remember her child’s date of birth?!
 Especially when the birth happened so recently.

 But I ignored it, being determined to become once again a woman of rational thought, sharp perceptions, eloquent expression and quick wit.
-On the morning of the first day I evilly cackled at the though of the Boy being stuck with the baby and pans and pots while I am out and about, being all professional.
+On the morning of the first day I evilly cackled at the thought of the Boy being stuck with the baby and pans and pots while I am out and about, being all professional.

 By mid-morning I try to think of ways to keep my lids off of my eyes.
 All I can think of is sleep.
 If I do allow a little indiscretion and slip into a micro kip, images of Little Princess, Peppa Pig and Mr Men flit behind my closed eyes.